shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 The notion of center plays a key role in the study of topological order.
 In this talk I will introduce the center functor in the context of seperable $$n$$-categories.
 Then I will talk about some generalizations and applications in condensation theory.

 ### Shinichiroh Matsuo (Nagoya University) {#matsuo}

+Title: Lattice gauge theory and the discretization of Dirac operators

+Abstract:
+Our ultimate goal is the discretization of Seiberg-Witten theory.
+Considering PL = DIFF in dimension four, we would like to construct something like PL Seiberg-Witten theory.
+As a first step towards this goal, we try to discretize the analytic index of Dirac operators.
+The analytic index of Fredholm operators is, however, a truly infinite dimensional phenomenon, and that of finite dimensional self-adjoint operators is not interesting.
+Thus, a naive discretization of Dirac operators does not work.
+In this talk, I will show that the “Wilson-Dirac operator” considered in lattice gauge theory gives a correct discretization, at least from the viewpoint of the analytic index.

+This talk is based on a joint work with three physicists and two mathematicians: Hidenori Fukaya, Mikio Furuta, Tetsuya Oonogi, Satoshi Yamaguchi, and Mayuko Yamashita.

 ### Hao Xu (Georg August University of Göttingen) {#xu}